andrejbauer/clerical/README.md

     dune build

-Dune compiles the program and hides the executable in `_build/default/src/clerical.exe`, so try running it with
+Dune compiles the program and creates the executable `clerical.exe` (also on MacOS and Linux).
+You can run it with:

-    _build/default/src/clerical.exe --prelude prelude.real
+    ./clerical.exe --prelude prelude.real

 ## Repository structure